Code-Institute-Submissions/iKelvvv-MS4/README.md

 Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
-Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Register form | Checked the form submits only when all required fields are filled out. | Pass Sign in link | Checked the sign-in link redirects to the sign-in page. | Pass
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Register form | Checked the form submits only when all required fields are filled out. | PASS Sign in link | Checked the sign-in link redirects to the sign-in page. | PASS

 ![signup_google_lighthouse](documentation_assets/images/sign_up_google_lighthouse.png)